dzekelid/versions/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/versions/master/_listings/sendgrid/templates-template-id-versions-version-id-activate-post.md
-- name: SendGrid Get Templates Template  Versions Version
+- name: SendGrid Patch Templates Template  Versions Version
   description: |-
-    **This endpoint allows you to retrieve a specific version of a template.**
+    **This endpoint allows you to edit a version of one of your transactional templates.**

     Each transactional template can have multiple versions, each version with its own subject and content.
 Each user can have up to 300 versions across across all templates.